 Irene has worked in theater, (once auditioning for Paul Newman); with homeless and runaway teens at Covenant House, a shelter in the heart of Hell’s Kitchen, Manhattan; and at Seattle’s University of Washington Medical Center running cancer support programs and writing a monthly newsletter for the Volunteer Department.

-Before leaving her nine-to-five to pursue writing and editing full time, Irene wrote a quarterly newsletter for the University of Washington’s Spanish Department.
+Before leaving her nine-to-five to pursue writing and editing full time, Irene wrote a quarterly newsletter for the University of Washington’s Spanish and Portuguese Studies Department.

 Irene has been a columnist for a local newspaper for many years with a loyal following.
 Her personal writing has appeared in anthologies, blogs, magazines and internet publications.

 Irene is as happy helping clients find their way on the page as she is working on her own material.